fabelium/Game-of-Life-in-Rust/README.md

 The Game of Life is a cellular automaton devised by the British mathematician John Horton Conway in 1970.
 It is a zero-player game, meaning its evolution is determined by its initial state, requiring no further input during the game.

+You can [play the game in your browser here](https://fabelium.github.io/Game-of-Life-in-Rust/) via WebAssembly.

 ## How It Works
 The game involves a grid where each cell is either alive or dead.
 The state of each cell changes per turn based on simple rules involving living neighbors.